boredabdel/istio-workshop-gcp/Readme.md

 Istio has many [documentated](https://istio.io/latest/docs/setup/getting-started/#download) ways to be deployed.
 For the purposes of this workshop, we will use the most straightforward method:

-- Download the `istioctl` CLI
+Download the `istioctl` CLI.
 ```bash
 curl -L https://istio.io/downloadIstio | sh -
 ```

-- Move to the Istio Package directory.
+Move to the Istio Package directory.
 For example if the package is `1.14.1`
 ```bash
 cd istio-1.14.1
 ```

-- Add the istioctl client to your path (You can make these changes permanent by adding them to your .bashrc or .zshrc)
+Add the istioctl client to your path (You can make these changes permanent by adding them to your ~/.bashrc or ~/.zshrc)
 ```bash
 export PATH=$PWD/bin:$PATH
 ```

 - Navigate back to the root of the repo and check istioctl works
 ```bash
 cd ..